 The costs of acquiring and improving land, constructing buildings and other structures, equipping the facility, and constructing and equipping rail tracks to the railroad intermodal facility that are necessary to access and support facility operations.
-In the case of property owned or leased by the taxpayer, cost is determined pursuant to regulations adopted under section 1012 of the Code b.
-Eligible railroad intermodal facility c.
-Intermodal facility d.
-Railroad intermodal facility
+In the case of property owned or leased by the taxpayer, cost is determined pursuant to regulations adopted under section 1012 of the Code.

+b.
+Eligible railroad intermodal facility